-Lisa Gilbert’s expertise includes culturally responsive pedagogy, social studies curriculum and instruction, and museum education.
+Lisa Gilbert’s expertise includes the philosophy of education, social studies curriculum and instruction, and museum education.

 Dr. Gilbert’s research interests are situated at the intersection of social studies education with public & popular history.
 She is particularly focused on helping students engage in critical inquiry around the narratives we tell about the past in sources beyond schools, such as museums or video games.
-Her publications have appeared in academic journals such as Theory & Research in Social Education, Teaching & Teacher Education, The History Teacher, The International Journal of Music Education, Literacy and Social Responsibility, and Curator: The Museum Journal.
-Her outreach has included interviews for Teaching Tolerance, Education Week, and NBC News.
+Her publications have appeared in academic journals such as Theory & Research in Social Education, Teaching & Teacher Education, The History Teacher, Teaching Philosophy, The International Journal of Music Education, Literacy and Social Responsibility, and Curator: The Museum Journal.
+Her outreach has included interviews for Learning for Justice (formerly Teaching Tolerance), Education Week, and NBC News.

 A skilled musician, Dr. Gilbert has taught for children’s, youth, and adult programs at the Community Music School of Santa Cruz (California), Skåne Folk Flute Workshop (Sweden), Boxwood Festival and Workshop (Nova Scotia, Canada), Saint Louis Irish Arts, and Siamsa (Montreal’s School of Irish Music) as well as maintained a private studio for individual lessons.
 These rich pedagogical experiences in arts education beyond the school-based classroom also contribute to her insights on the lived psychology of meaningful teaching and learning.